 Since I haven't tried IKEA's meatballs, I can't weigh in on their flavor.
 My own memories of Swedish Meatballs don't make much more sense, anyways: they include a lot of Costco and have nothing to do with Sweden.
 This is why I found myself searching for answers.
 Why are they Swedish?
 While I consider myself a perfectly competent Google-maneuverer, I can't say I came back with many answers.
 It does seem that in some parts of Sweden, some meatballs are served in gravy.
 Unlike French Fries, maybe Swedish Meatballs do have an origin-appropriate name.
 I never really got to the bottom of the issue, because at that point I just gave in and decided it was time to eat.
 Maybe that's what French Fries and Swedish Meatballs have in common: they're just too dang delicious for anyone to really care what they're named.

-Serve them over a pile of mash potatoes or on toothpicks as an appetizer.
+Serve them over a pile of spaghetti squash or on toothpicks as an appetizer.
 Swedish or not, there's something about gravy that just hits the spot.

 Yields: 25 meatballs | Total Time: